Brotherhood (3T album): Background

 Produced by their uncle Michael Jackson, who also served as the executive producer with Kenneth Komisar, the album was released on Jackson's record label MJJ Music.
 In 1997, after 3T completed their tour, a Limited European Tour Edition was released that included a remix CD.
-The album was dedicated to the memory of the band's mother, Delores Vilma "Dee Dee" Jackson (April 1, 1955 – August 27, 1994).
+The album was dedicated to the memory of the band's mother, Delores Vilma "Dee Dee" Jackson (April 1, 1955 – August 27, 1994), who was found dead floating in a swimming pool the year before the album's release.